Creator: Misha Green

 We will soon learn, for example, that Atticus’s father (Michael Kenneth Williams)—who has gone missing—had written to him hinting something about his long-dead mother’s ancestral history.
 Lovecraft stories (whether it is “The Rats in the Walls“, or “The Shadow over Innsmouth“) are often about characters that discover some horrible, unspeakable secret about their genealogy and slowly lose their minds.
 In the manner of the scholarly Lovecraft protagonist, we get the scholarly black family, where Atticus has returned to.
 His Uncle George (Courtney B Vance) is a horror nerd who runs a printing press where he edits the The Safe Negro Travel Guide, a handy book for those who don’t want to get killed in racist, 50s America (‘A bad tip in the guidebook can kill someone,’ goes one of the lines in the episode, titled “Sundown Town”).

 His aunt Hippolyta (Aunjanue Ellis), we learn, has been a contributor in amateur journalism magazines and their daughter—Atticus’s loving niece—creates original comics in the torn pages of her exercise book in her pastime.
-His father is a man of higher taste—he had once caught his son reading a racist poem by Lovecraft called “On the Creation of Niggers” and condemned him for it.
+His father, we learn, once made his son read Lovecraft’s poem “On the Creation of Niggers” to remind him of the author’s racism.
 It’s the kind of family that quotes Ray Bradbury at the dinner table, literally.
 It’s not only a refreshing look at a black family in film or television series, but one that is also rooted in the reality of that time, when there were massive fans of pulp literature in the community.

 Once again you applaud the timeliness of the show, created by Misha Green and based on a book by Matt Ruff.
 How exciting will it be to reclaim the genre through the black lens.
 The horrors in the first episode are supplied by real life itself—and they are chilling.
 Lovecraft Country invents set pieces from things that actually existed in Jim Crow America, laws that were enforced in the South that treated blacks as second class citizens.
 One such sequence is that of the Sundown Town, a tag given to towns through which blacks are only allowed to pass in the daytime and can be killed if they violate it.
 Atticus, accompanied by his uncle and Letita Lewis (Jurnee Smollett), childhood friend and possible love interest, have exactly fifteen minutes when they are crossing one.
 A road patroller appears, as if Freddy from A Nightmare on Elm Street in uniformed clothes, and starts the countdown.
 A car chase ensues.